eclipse-sumo/sumo/docs/web/docs/Simulation/Pedestrians.md

 pedestrians) and the expected distance the pedestrian will be able to walk in that stripe without a collision.
 The model assumes that the pedestrian can fit into a single strip when walking in it's center.
-When **--pedestrian.striping-width** {{DT_FLOAT}} is lower than a given path width, 100% safety is not guaranteed on shared lanes, i.e. collisions may occour.
+When **--pedestrian.striping-width** {{DT_FLOAT}} is lower than a given path width, 100% safety is not guaranteed on shared lanes, i.e. collisions may occur.
 The warning to change the stripe-width will then be shown during simulation.

 During every simulation step, each pedestrian advances as fast as